csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 ----
 ## Highlights
+- decisions:
+   - Flow for uploading
+   - ORM vs direct to database?
+   - Deployment using Docker vs not?
+   -
+*

+1. We made key decisions regarding the user flow for processing & uploading blurred videos.
+We considered the following:
+   - any uploaded video be automatically processed such that we created & saved 3 videos, one with faces blurred, one with backgrounds blurred, and one unblurred.
+This meant the least user involvement, and was made under the assumption that researchers would want all 3 videos all the time.
+   - The upload dialogue allows users to choose to blur face or background, and then preview the result.
+This meant users could check the results before uploading.
+   Finally, we decided on a flow where an upload dialogue is opened, users can choose which blurs to apply, and then upload.
+2. We chose between an ORM and directly interfacing with our database.
+The positives of directly interfacing with our database are performance and control.
+However, we decided on using an ORM because our application does not need to be that performant.
+Also, the major bottleneck for runtime is going to be processing the video, so performance of our database is not that important.
+We also are slated to have ~11 users, so our scale is low, further lessening the importance of performance.
+Control is not relevant for similar reasons, so we chose the more developer friendly option of an ORM.
+3. We also decided between SQL and NoSQL.
+When considering the choice of a NoSQL DB, we considered the primary benefits, namely flexible schema and scalability.
+However, for our usecase, these are both not particularly relevant.
+Our schema is well-defined and unlikely to change, and also quite simple.
+Scalability is not important because our planned userbase is 11 users.
+Therefore, we chose to use SQL, because of it's stability & concrete schema, meaning our future development work will be simpler.

 Specify 3 - 5 key decisions and/or insights that came up during your meetings and/or collaborative process.